Chapter

 presents an expanded form of a graphic

-used by IBM in their KM consultancy to explain the value and purpose of
+used by IBM in their KM consultancy to explain the value

 1.4.2 THE FOREST AND THE TREES